taybenlor/runno/packages/website/src/pages/articles/sandbox-python.md

 spicy endeavour because Runno is written in TypeScript and works inside the browser.

-tl;dr - it lets you do this:
+tl;dr - it lets you run Ruby (and other languages) inside Python:

 <!-- prettier-ignore -->
 <runno-code syntax="python">